 Ingredient Substitutions

-Baby Food – Instead of baby food, you can use plain pumpkin puree, unsweetened applesauce, or your own vegetables cooked and pureed.
-Broccoli, cauliflower, green beans, sweet potatoes, butternut squash, and carrots are great veggies to use.
+Baby Food – Instead of baby food, you can use plain pumpkin puree, unsweetened applesauce, or your own cooked and pureed vegetables like broccoli, cauliflower, green beans, sweet potatoes, butternut squash, or carrots.

-Ingredient Additions – You can add ¼ cup of grated carrot or apples.
-You can also add a heaping tablespoon of chopped fresh herbs.
-Adding curly parsley and mint makes them great dog breath treats.
+Ingredient Additions – Want to level up your treats?
+Add ¼ cup of grated carrot or apple, or a heaping tablespoon of chopped fresh herbs like curly parsley and mint for doggie breath-freshening power.

 Equipment Needed

 You probably already have the equipment you need to make the treats.
-Just in case, here’s a handy list:
+You can use any cookie cutter but cookie cutters for dog treats make them in fun and cute shapes.

 - Place the dough on a lightly floured surface.